RubyRubenstahl/artikcloud-ProxyHub/README.md

  ![Add Devices](./img/screen2.png)

-  There are two types of devices: discoverable (by the hub) and non-discoverable.
+  There are two types of devices: discoverable (by the hub) and on-demand.
 The steps to add them are different.
 If a device (e.g. Philips Hue) is discoverable, the hub will search your nearby devices and give you the opportunity to add it to ARTIK Cloud.
-If a device is not discoverable (e.g. "Shell Proxy" and "TTS Player"), you must add it manually.
+If a device is available on-demand (e.g. "Shell Proxy" and "TTS Player"), you will add it manually.

  6. We will use the TTS Player for the rest of this demo.
 Click "+" on "TTS Player" and then click "ADD TO ARTIK Cloud".
 You will see a TTS player listed as a local device.
   ![Add Devices](./img/screen4_TTSplayer.png)